conorr/clamshell/README.md

 ### Hash arguments

 Clamshell supports passing hashes as arguments.
-Suppose the following was a method of the Cat class, and suppose we registered with the Clamshell instance:
+Suppose the following was a method of the Cat class:

 ```python
 def show_hash(self, h):